atorson/amazon-product-word-cloud/README.md

   - Stream Analytics: provides the data pipeline to incrementally process product descriptions and update the word cloud
   - REST: defines the routes for the web service endpoint

-All components are defined by interface: implementations are injected via Cake Pattern
+All components are defined by interface: implementations are injected via Cake DI Pattern

-There are two implemented versions of the service: Basic and Advanced.
+There are two implemented versions of the service: Local and Distributed.

-Basic is not clustered, not persistent and has no retrying - so can not be considered truly reliable.
+Local is not clustered, not persistent and has no retrying - so can not be considered truly reliable.

-Basic is scalable to the extent of any reasonable language size (a few millions of words) and medium product spaces (up to a billion, limited by a single JVM heap size)
+Local is scalable to the extent of any reasonable language size (a few millions of words) and medium product spaces (up to a billion, limited by a single JVM heap size)

-Advanced is clustered, persistent and reliable.
+Distributed is clustered, persistent and reliable.
 It is of Big Data caliber: limited by cluster size.
-Note: it is not using any probabilistic data structures to handle really extreme data set sizes - though it is not difficult to add it.
+Note: Distributed is not using any probabilistic data structures (like Count-Min Sketch) to handle really extreme data set sizes - though it is not difficult to add it.

-Important: Both versions are throttled by AWS request rate (which is roughly 1req/sec, otherwise giving 503 code).
+Important: Both versions are throttled by AWS request rate (which is set in 'aws' sub-config, default = 1req/sec) to avoid being hit with 503 responses from Amazon

-REST module is managing this throttling the flow of AWS requests for new product URLs (has internal time window parameter set at 1000 millis)
-This really constrains the /POST API load when the product cache is cold - but should not be a problem once it is warm and URLs start to repeat themselves.
+REST module is managing the throttling the flow of AWS requests for new product URLs This can really constrain the /POST API load when the product cache is cold - but should not be a problem once it is warm and URLs start to repeat themselves.
 The app does not re-query AWS for duplicate URLs and responds immediately in such cases (with 200 code instead of 201) As a workaround - it is possible to re-configure the AWS request rate to be much higher - and deal with 503 responses by retrying the failed URLs later.
 This is not implemented in the app - but can be easily achieved via endlessly repeating /POST requests for the same URLs (say, every few secs)